Greg Harden

-Greg Harden is a life coach, motivational speaker and executive consultant who is best known for his work with 7-time Super Bowl champion quarterback Tom Brady.
+Greg Harden (1948 or 1949 – September 12, 2024) was an American life coach, motivational speaker, and executive consultant who was best known for his work with 7-time Super Bowl champion quarterback Tom Brady.
 He also worked with Heisman Trophy winner and Super Bowl MVP Desmond Howard, and 23-time Olympic gold medalist Michael Phelps.
-Brady, Howard and other athletes credit Harden with inspiring them to overcome obstacles and achieve success in their professional and personal lives.
+Brady, Howard, and other athletes credit Harden with inspiring them to overcome obstacles and achieve success in their professional and personal lives.
 Harden has created a personal improvement program that is unique in sports.
 In 2014, he was profiled in a segment on 60 Minutes.

+In August 2023, Harden published his first book, Stay Sane in an Insane World: How to Control the Controllables and Thrive.
+The book debuted at #1 on all of Amazon, and would go on to become a bestseller on the New York Times, USA Today, Wall Street Journal, and Publishers Weekly lists.

-Besides sports, Harden has provided performance coaching to corporate executives and community leaders.
+Besides sports, Harden provided performance coaching to corporate executives and community leaders.

 Early life and education

 Harden was an all-city and all-state track athlete at Southwestern High School in Detroit and was recruited to the University of Michigan in 1967 but dropped out of school to start a family.
 After taking jobs working in a steel mill and as a TV cameraman, in 1976 he was hired to be a counselor at a residential drug and alcohol treatment center in Ypsilanti, Michigan.
 During this time Harden returned to study at the University of Michigan and received a bachelor's degree in general studies in 1981.
 He worked as a clinical therapist at an Ypsilanti hospital from 1981 to 1986, and again went back to the University of Michigan to get his master's degree in social work.